 Full name: Charles Manford Furey

-in the sound era, he appeared in at least 19 westerns and 3 serials, and his film career ran from about 1912 through 1937.
+in sound films, he appeared in at least 19 westerns and 3 serials, and his movie career ran from about 1912 through 1937.

 Born in 1882 or 1886, Barney Furey began his movie career circa 1912 and passed away in 1938 at age 51 or 55.
 He was born and raised in Idaho and census records have his birth location as Idaho ... except for the 1930 census which indicates Canada (probably an error - Barney's father was Canadian).|